SaraCandela/moving-for-you/README.md

  * Use [Balsamiq-wireframes](https://balsamiq.com/wireframes) for the idea and planing of my project.
  * The code from sizing the sections used for About us section and contact was taken from [W3shools](https://w3schools.com)
+ * Check on google to conect how to conect the 404 page to my website.

 ### Media